-When patients are asked to consent to RBC transfusion, they rarely decline, unless they have religious objections to transfusion.
-However, the discussion is often cursory.
 Shared decision-making is a collaborative process that allows patients and physicians to make treatment decisions, taking into account patients' values and preferences as well as scientific evidence.
 The current RBC transfusion consent process does not necessarily meet this goal.
 Patients and physicians often place different values on potential outcomes, and patients often change their decisions when presented with more detailed information.
 In many, particularly non-emergency, circumstances, RBC transfusion can be viewed as "preference-sensitive" care, meaning that how a patient values the benefit versus harm will impact choice.
 The value of shared decision-making has been shown in a variety of clinical situations and is facilitated by the development of decision aids that outline the details of the clinical choice.
-An ideal consent process would use decision support tools to better inform patient decisions.
-For example, if the transfusion consent process reviewed your institution's indications for transfusion, or permitted patients to specify under which conditions they would accept blood, the consent process could serve to educate both doctors and patients about appropriate indications.
+An ideal consent process reviewed your institution's indications for transfusion, or permitted patients to specify under which conditions they would accept blood, the consent process could serve to educate both doctors and patients about appropriate indications.